History of Amari Cooper in Timeline

 Amari Cooper

-Amari Cooper is a prominent American football wide receiver, currently a free agent.
-He achieved significant success at the University of Alabama, culminating in the Biletnikoff Award and unanimous All-American recognition in 2014.
-Entering the 2015 NFL draft as a highly touted prospect, the Oakland Raiders selected him fourth overall, marking the beginning of his professional career.
+Amari Cooper is a professional American football wide receiver, currently a free agent.
+He achieved significant success in college football at the University of Alabama, culminating in the Biletnikoff Award and unanimous All-American honors in 2014.
+He was highly touted entering the 2015 NFL draft and was selected fourth overall by the Oakland Raiders.
+Cooper's early career highlights showcase his skill and potential as a top NFL receiver.

 June 17, 1994: Amari Cooper Born